2 Chinese warplanes enter Taiwan's air defence zone | www.lokmattimes.com

 2 Chinese warplanes enter Taiwan's air defence zone

-Taiwan has reported another incursion by Chinese warplanes as two military aircraft of the People's Liberation Army (PLA) enter the self-ruled island's air defense identification zone (ADIZ) on Wednesday.
+Two Chinese military aircraft of the People's Liberation Army (PLA) entered into Taiwan's Air Defense Identification Zones (ADIZ) Friday.

-Taiwan has reported another incursion by Chinese warplanes as two military aircraft of the People's Liberation Army (PLA) enter the self-ruled island's air defense identification zone (ADIZ) on Wednesday.
+Two Chinese military aircraft of the People's Liberation Army (PLA) entered into Taiwan's Air Defense Identification Zones (ADIZ) Friday.

-"2 PLA J-16 entered Taiwan's southwest ADIZ on January 5, 2022," Taiwan's Ministry of National Defense tweeted.
+"2 PLA J-16 entered Taiwan's southwest ADIZ on the night of January 7, 2022," Taiwan's Ministry of National Defense tweeted.

 According to Taiwan's Ministry of National Defense, five People's Liberation Army Air Force (PLAAF) Shenyang J-16 fighter jets, one Shaanxi Y-8 electronic warfare plane, and one Shaanxi Y-8 anti-submarine warfare airplane flew into the southwest corner of Taiwan's ADIZ.